Contact

 .hs-form-required { color: #0171b2; }

-You can replace the above colour (#0171b2) with your own.
+where you can replace the above colour (#0171b2) with your own.

-Where to add the code snippets above
+Where to add your code

 There are a few places you can add this code depending on your comfort level and which forms you'd like to hide the asterisk on.

-Add the code to your stylesheet
+Add the code to your theme's stylesheet

 Add the code to your template or page